mipfone/flexisip-http-file-transfer-server/README.md

 `docker run -v $PWD:/home/bc -it gitlab.linphone.org:4567/bc/public/linphone-sdk/bc-dev-centos:7  make`

-The http-file-transfer-server rpm package can be found in rpmbuild/RPMS/x86_64/bc-http-file-transfer-server*.rpm Installation requires package centos-release-scl-rh to be installed for php7.1
+The flexisip-http-file-transfer-server rpm package can be found in rpmbuild/RPMS/x86_64/bc-flexisip-http-file-transfer-server*.rpm
+Installation requires package centos-release-scl-rh to be installed for php7.1